AdobeDocs/commerce-operations.en/help/operational-playbook/intro/ecommerce.md

 - Competition online is fierce
 - Shipping can be unpredictable

-It is clear from the above, that the advantages outweigh the disadvantages, which is why the Commerce market, retailers and merchant revenues are growing expediently.
+The advantages outweigh the disadvantages, which is why market, retailers, and merchant revenues are growing expediently.

 ## Customer challenges

-Here are some common e-Commerce challenges organisations encounter:
+Here are some common ecommerce challenges organisations encounter:

 - You might use an outdated platform that makes visitors leave your site.
 - Your site may be not responsive, forcing mobile visitors to head elsewhere.
-- Your internal team might lack structure and skills to be able to effectively run a Commerce platform.
+- Your internal team might lack structure and skills to be able to effectively run a commerce platform.
 - You might question whether your infrastructure is the right fit for your business.

 Customer expectations are rising and there are always new growth techniques to surge your conversion rate.
-This playbook will look to outline and explain in more detail how to address some of these customer challenges and successfully run an e-Commerce site to its full potential.
+This playbook will look to outline and explain in more detail how to address some of these customer challenges and successfully run an ecommerce site to its full potential.

 ![The value of commerce technology](../../assets/playbooks/commerce-tech.png)